polterguy/polterguy.github.io/documentation/index.md

 ## Reference documentation core projects

 This is the documentation for the core projects in Magic.
-These parts is what wires up your application, takes care of routing, loads Hyperlambda files, executing HTTP endpoints, etc. These projects are _"what makes Magic magical"_.
+This is what wires up your application, takes care of routing, loads Hyperlambda files, executes HTTP endpoints, etc - In addition to projects helping you deploy Magic into production, or clone it to work locally with it.

 * [magic.node](/documentation/magic.node/) - Explains nodes, Hyperlambda and Expressions
 * [magic.signals](/documentation/magic.signals/) - Magic's Super Signals implementation
 * [magic.endpoint](/documentation/magic.endpoint/) - Endpoint resolving in Magic
 * [magic.data.common](/documentation/magic.data.common/) - Commonalities for data adapters in Magic
 * [magic.library](/documentation/magic.library/) - A single NuGet package helper wrapping everything together
+* [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.
+* [magic.clone](/documentation/magic.clone/) - How to clone Magic and its entire codebase.

 ## Reference documentation plugins